nandhakumar-it20/Weather_Prediction-Naive_Bayes/README.md

 • matplotlib

-#### We have done our project in the daisi platform (https://app.daisi.io/) using Streamlit UI.
-We used Naive Bayes Classification Algorithm to predict the weather.
-We used weather dataset from openml.
+#### I have done this project using Streamlit UI.
+I used Naive Bayes Classification Algorithm to predict the weather.
+I used weather dataset from openml.
 ## Features
 • Predicting Weather